-6.4 Net present value analysis
+6.4.
+Cost benefit analysis

-The economic analysis allows comparison of the economic cost and benefits of each option to rank the options and to determine the optimal timing of the preferred option.
+The economic analysis presented below allows comparison of the economic cost and benefits of each option to rank the options and to determine the optimal timing of the preferred option.
 It quantifies the capital costs and the cost of the residual risk for each option, to determine a total cost for each option.
 The net economic benefit for each credible option is the total cost associated with that option minus the costs of the 'Business as Usual' option.

 As each of the credible options involves the replacement of existing assets, we have assumed that the operating cost for each option is unchanged from the 'Business as Usual' option.
 For the purpose of this RIT-D, we consider this approach to be a reasonable working assumption.
-The capital cost for each option has been described in section 5 of this DPAR.
+The capital cost for each option has been described in section 5 of this FPAR.

-We present our analysis as follows:
+We present our analysis as follows

-• Section 6.4.1 presents the NPV analysis using central estimates; and
+- Section 6.4.1 presents the NPV analysis using central estimates; and - Section 6.4.2 presents the sensitivity testing and scenarios analysis.